Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Genuinely $0 for most features

-- Free CFP access is rare and legitimately valuable — a one-hour session with a financial planner can easily run $200–$400 elsewhere
+- Free CFP access is rare — a single session elsewhere runs $200–$400

-- Clean, unified app experience
+- Clean, unified experience across all your finances

 Cons:

-- Crypto selection is narrower than dedicated platforms
+- Crypto selection is narrower

 9. Fidelity — Best Overall for Serious Beginners